Indrikoterio/inferencilo/README.md

  export CLASSPATH=.:..
 ```

-...or add the path as a command line option (cp).
+...or add the class path as a command line option (cp).

 ```
  javac -cp ".:.."
 ParseDemo.java